Article By: Pat ‘Riot’ Whitaker ‡ Edited By: Leanne Ridgeway

 The following year, 1986, VIO-LENCE records and independently issues two demos, referred to as ‘First Demo‘ and ‘Second 1986 Demo‘.
 At this point, there are membership changes looming and soon, Birr, Fua, and Billy are replaced by vocalist Sean Killian, guitarist Robb Flynn (formerly of Forbidden Evil, a.k.a.
 Forbidden), and bassist Deen Dell, respectively.
 The band continues to play regional gigs in the northern California vicinity, where they’re clearly enjoyed by an increasingly larger and larger audience, as they and their Bay Area counterparts support bands like D.R.I., Voivod, Suicidal Tendencies, Kreator, and Mentors.

 With a quickly growing reputation as a tightly knit, technically proficient, progressively edged thrash metal band, VIO-LENCE records another demo for several major labels that are scouting the band.
-One of those labels is MCA Records’ sister imprint Mechanic Records, who signs them after hearing 1988’s ‘Rough Demo‘, it includes a track that will soon become the title of VIO-LENCE‘s début album.
+One of those labels is MCA Records’ sister imprint Mechanic Records, which signs them after hearing 1988’s ‘Rough Demo‘, it includes a track that will soon become the title of VIO-LENCE‘s début album.

 Recorded within two studios between February – April of 1988, Music Grinder in L.A. and Alpha & Omega in San Francisco, ‘Eternal Nightmare‘ is quickly embraced by metal fans and critics alike when released that same year.
 Positive reviews for the album pour in as it eventually lands on the Billboard 200 chart, the band’s only album to ever enter the chart, where it eventually peaks at No. 154 while selling over 30,000 copies.